Dragons of Spring Dawning: Into the Blood Sea

 The book begins with Tanis Half-Elven in Flotsam.
 Kitiara has recently left for Solamnia to lead the Dragonarmies in their failed attack against the High Clerist's Tower, which was depicted in the previous novel and resulted in the death of Sturm Brightblade.
 Tanis returns to the other companions, being watched by the draconian Gakhan, Kitiara's personal assassin.
 Returning to his friends (Goldmoon, Riverwind, Tika Waylan, Caramon and Raistlin Majere), Tanis tells them the half-truth that he was mistaken for an officer by an unspecified Dragon Highlord and forced to continue the impersonation for his own safety.

 Later on, the companions depart to Kalaman via Blood Sea of Istar by the ship Perechon, where the mysterious Berem (also called "the Everman" and "the Green Gemstone Man") works as a helmsman.
 Kitiara leads her forces and her dragon Skie to follow The Perechon.
 Evading pursuit, Berem steers the ship straight towards the whirlpool at the center of the sea, which was formed over the ruins of Istar city during the Cataclysm.
-Eventually Kitiara is unable to follow them, but The Perechon is caught in the whirlpool and the heroes realize they're doomed.
+Eventually Kitiara is unable to follow them, but The Perechon is caught in the whirlpool and the heroes realize they are doomed.
 Raistlin uses his Dragon Orb to teleport away, leaving the rest of his companions behind.
 Soon afterward, the Perechon tips over the edge of the whirlpool and the rest of the companions vanish beneath the waves.

 The Master of Past and Present

-Raistlin's spell brings him to the steps of the Great Library of Palanthas, where the great librarian/historian Astinus lives.
+Raistlin's spell brings him to the steps of the Great Library of Palanthas, where the great librarian and historian Astinus lives.
 The strain of working such powerful magic has left Raistlin on the verge of death.
-When told of his presence, Astinus orders his aesthetics (a semi-monastic order responsible for the preservation and cataloguing of Astinus's voluminous history of Krynn) to bring the mage into the library.

 Knowing he will die soon, the mage requests access to the ancient spell books in the Great Library.
 Astinus grants this, but Raistlin cannot use these books without "The Key", a formula that has been lost over the ages.
 Watching over the wizard who he believes will die soon, Astinus says his good-byes but then accidentally lets slip the fact that the gods Paladine, Gilean and Takhisis, Queen of Darkness, are possessors of "the Key of Knowledge".
 Calling upon the spirit that has helped him before (during the Test), Raistlin makes a dark bargain saying "Save me and save yourself".